The equation of Binet in classical and relativistic orbital mechanics: Binet's equation as a consequence of a vertical fall

 where $u=1/r$ is the inverse of the distance between the two mutually attracting bodies of masses $m_{1}$ and $m_{2}$, of which $\mu$ is the reduced mass, $J$ is the angular momentum of $\mu$ per unit mass and $\phi$ is the polar angle coordinate.
 The force $f(r)$ is, for the case of the Newtonian force of gravitational attraction,

 where $G$ is the gravitational constant.

 In Newtonian gravitation, the movement of a body in an orbit is the result of a combination of inertia and the gravitational pull by another massive object.
 Thus, for example, Newton explicitly describes the Moon as constantly falling toward the Earth, but always missing it because of its lateral velocity.
-Following this view, the derivation of \eqref{eq-binet1} is based on three premises: \begin{enumerate} \item the equivalent one-body problem of a reduced mass placed in a central force field will be studied in a single, arbitrary instant and position of its trajectory; we will obtain Binet's equation from the local behaviour of the reduced mass at such instant and point, \item we will consider a reference frame defined by Cartesian coordinates, centred at the position of the attracting centre and oriented such that, at the instant of observation, the reduced mass is falling towards the centre of attraction along the vertical $y$ direction that connects both positions (see Figure \ref{fig:orbits}), \item the inertia of the reduced-mass object is decomposed into vertical ($y$-axis–oriented) and horizontal ($x$-axis–oriented) components. \end{enumerate} The choice of a rotating Cartesian system of coordinates $(x,y)$ stems from the fact that they naturally allow for the distinction between a vertical and a horizontal direction.
+Following this view, the derivation of \eqref{eq-binet1} presented here is based on four premises: \begin{enumerate} \item the equivalent one-body problem of a reduced mass placed in a central force field will be studied in a single, arbitrary instant and position of its trajectory; we will obtain Binet's equation from the local behaviour of the reduced mass at such instant and point, \item the central nature of the force implies: i) that the motion of the reduced mass is confined to a plane defined by the force and the velocity vectors at the point and instant under consideration \footnote{This stems from the fact that there is no force component along the direction perpendicular to that plane.}, ii) that the description of the motion is independent of the axis chosen as the origin of the polar angle \footnote{At the point and instant of observation the initial conditions of position and velocity are the same for any choice of the origin of polar angles and the force does not depend on the polar angle.}, \item we will consider a reference frame defined by Cartesian coordinates, centred at the position of the attracting centre and oriented such that, at the instant of observation, the reduced mass is falling towards the centre of attraction along the vertical $y$ direction that connects both positions (see Figure \ref{fig:orbits}), \item the inertia of the reduced-mass object is decomposed into vertical ($y$-axis–oriented) and horizontal ($x$-axis–oriented) components. \end{enumerate} The choice of an inertial Cartesian system of coordinates $(x,y)$ stems from the fact that they naturally allow for the distinction between a vertical and a horizontal direction.
 This is the differential aspect of this demonstration in comparison to others \cite{templetracy:92,samboy:2024}.
-The normal approach is to write Newton's second law in polar coordinates from the very start due to the planar rotational symmetry of the problem \cite{samboy:2024} or to use a non-rotating Cartesian system of coordinates \cite{templetracy:92}.
+The normal approach is to write Newton's second law in polar coordinates from the very start due to the planar rotational symmetry of the problem \cite{samboy:2024}.
 Our approach starts from Cartesian coordinates to illustrate the physics of the vertical free fall but swiftly switches to polar coordinates.

 The position of the reduced mass at $(x,y)$ is related to its polar coordinates by

 The infinitesimal displacement with time of this mass is given by $(dx,dy)$ and is represented in terms of the polar coordinates at the point under consideration by